metaDAOproject/JTD-docs/docs/mechanics/futarchy.md

 higher in the 'fire CEO' market, fire the CEO and revert all trades in the 'retain CEO market.'

-In essence, you allow the market to speculate on what the value of the company *would be* if the company did something, and then only do that thing if the market speculates that it would be good.
+Because you revert the market when you don't take the action, the market can speculate on what the value of the company *would be* if the company did something without speculating on whether the company will actually do it.

+It is these speculatiions, rather than the opinions of any decision-maker, that drive a futarchic organization's actions

 ## Benefits